-We talked to Cassie Myers, Founder and CEO of Lunaria about how they combine intuitive training and analytics for organizations to implement and grow diversity, equity and inclusion initiatives and here is what she said about it.
+Cassie Myers, Founder and CEO of Lunaria tells us how they combine intuitive training and analytics for organizations to implement and grow diversity, equity and inclusion initiatives.

 First of all, how are you and your family doing in these COVID-19 times?

 Cassie Myers: I am lucky that, for the most part, my family has been safe during these times.

 Tell us about you, your career, how you founded Lunaria.

 Cassie Myers: Lunaria is a diversity, equity, and inclusion technology company.
 We combine intuitive training and analytics to help companies implement and grow a DEI initiative.
 Our clients complete an audit of their DEI work on our platform, which reveals recommendations to complete in their organizations.
 Clients then get matched with education units to grow employee capacity and pulse surveys to track progress.

 I founded the company in 2019.
 We were completing impact evaluations for nonprofits working in gender justice and found our work converging around a theme of diversity, equity, and inclusion (DEI).
 I am a Black woman, and from my personal experiences, the importance of equity and inclusion was not new to me.
 In doing more research and analyzing the kind of data we were collecting from our evaluations, I noticed a gap in the kind of analytic tools we could apply to diversity, equity, and inclusion.
 Data and evaluations were being applied to other aspects of a business, but not DEI.
 I found that there was an opportunity to take a people-feedback and data-centered approach to DEI to ensure the initiatives being implemented matched the unique needs of employees.